Troy2727/analytica/README.md

 ### 💡 Why Did We Build This?

-Analyzr doesn't charge you for tracking custom events or monitoring performance, unlike other analytics tools.
+Analytica doesn't charge you for tracking custom events or monitoring performance, unlike other analytics tools.

 You get all of this and more, totally free.